Algorithmic Solution for Systems of Linear Equations, in $\mathcal{O}(mn)$ time: Introduction

 The purpose of this paper is to present a novel algorithm for the solution of linear systems of any type.
-The algorithm found to work in an ultra-fast fashion, as well as very low memory demands, especially for tall and wide systems of Equations.
+The algorithm was found to run in low compute time, while the memory demands are trivial, especially for tall and wide systems of Equations.
 In Section \ref{sec:alg}, we define the basic formulation of the algorithm, followed by a mathematical procedure (Section \ref{sec:deriv}) indicating the necessary logical steps to derive the algorithm.
 In Section \ref{sec:conv}, we prove that the algorithm converges to a solution with zero residual errors.
 In Section \ref{sec:interpr}, we explain the algorithm, by using standard Linear Algebra representations, followed by the parallel implementation of the algorithm in Section \ref{sec:par}.
 Finally, in Section \ref{sec:resu}, we demonstrate empirical results obtained from a large number of experimental systems solved by the proposed method.